Around the World in 80 175 Days

 When is the flight?

-UPDATE: The flight was supposed to be April 6th, 2019, but bad weather pushed the day back.
-The rescheduled launch date was set to be April 20th, but bad weather and confirming the flight path with the dozens of countries along the way has delayed that.
-As of April 16, the revised launch date is TBD but they are still aiming for late April or May.
+UPDATE: The flight was supposed to be April 6th, 2019, but bad weather and other factors pushed the day back.
+As of June 19, the revised launch date is TBD.

 You can watch Bob Dempster explain the project, along with some great behind the scenes info on the plane and historical images!